Private Money Lending: How It Works & How To Become A Lender

 Should I Use Private Money Lenders For House Flipping?

 When it comes to house flipping, there are costs associated with holding a renovation.
-These include utilities, taxes, and insurance costs amongst others.
-Unfortunately, securing funding with mortgage companies and banks is not easy even for experienced flippers.
+These include utilities, taxes, and insurance costs, amongst others.
+Unfortunately, securing funding from mortgage companies and banks is not easy, even for experienced flippers.

 Private money is a great solution to the major funding hurdle most flippers face.